gao-kelly/stock-market-prediction/README.md

 # stock-market-prediction
 Simple prediction model using LR prediction

-Tinkering sc for LR regression-based model training using pandas for data fetch and cleaning and sci-kit learn and plots data visually with pyplot
+Tinkering; i made a LR regression-based model training using pandas for data fetch and cleaning and sci-kit learn and plots data visually with pyplot

 - The long-term purpose of this project is to further develop the model to predict future stock behaviour using combined NLP